Caverswall Road railway station: The Foxfield Light Railway Society

 The society was formed in 1967 to preserve any railway artifacts irrespective of their origins and to operate them on the line that originally connected the former Foxfield Colliery in Dilhorne, Staffordshire, with the Stoke on Trent to Derby line of the former North Staffordshire Railway at Blythe Bridge.

-The Society became a Company, Limited by Guarantee in 1972.
-It was granted Charitable Status by the Inland Revenue at that time.
-It has no Shareholders and each Full Member has a liability limited to £5.
+The society became a company, limited by guarantee in 1972.
+It was granted charitable status by the Inland Revenue at that time.
+It has no shareholders and each Full Member has a liability limited to £5.

-From January 2009 it has been registered with the Charity Commissioners as a Registered Charity in its own right and as a former constitution.
+From January 2009 it has been registered with the Charity Commissioners as a registered charity in its own right and as a former constitution.

-In 1995 after 28 years of operation, the Company was awarded a Light Railway Order SI1995 No 1236 under the Light Railways Act 1896.
-This gave it Statuary Powers as defined in the Instrument to build and operate a railway and buildings.
+In 1995 after 28 years of operation, the company was awarded a light railway order, the Foxfield Light Railway Order 1995 (SI 1995/1236) under the Light Railways Act 1896.
+This gave it statutary powers as defined in the order to build and operate a railway and buildings.
 Before this time it had simply taken over the "grandfather rights" of its former owners.
-An important reference in the Order is to the Railway Clauses Consolidation Act of 1845.
-This empower the company to erect such buildings and structures as necessary for the operation of its line, without having to seek planning permission from the local authority.
+An important reference in the order is to the Railways Clauses Consolidation Act 1845.
+This empowers the company to erect such buildings and structures as necessary for the operation of its line, without having to seek planning permission from the local authority.

-The Company has operated on a volunteer basis since 1967, but some paid staff also work.
+The company has operated on a volunteer basis since 1967, but some paid staff also work.